crowdlingo/course/src/speaking/tree.md

 ## Vocabulary

 <vocab-list>
+- unreasonable
+  - not reasonable
+- Mountain
+  - a land mass that projects well above its surroundings
+- sycamore
+  - variably colored and sometimes variegated hard tough elastic wood of a sycamore tree
+- therefore
+  - (used to introduce a logical conclusion) from that fact or reason or as a result
-- important
+- hometown
-  - of great significance or value
+  - the town (or city) where you grew up or where you have your principal residence
 - polluted
   - rendered unwholesome by contaminants and pollution
-- furniture
-  - furnishings that make a room or other area ready for occupancy
-- unreasonable
-  - not reasonable
-- building
-  - a structure that has a roof and walls and stands more or less permanently in one place

 <!-- blank -->